inp-net/churros/README.md

 _Can't read french?
-An intro to the project is available on [Ewen Le Bihan's portfolio](https://en.ewen.works/churros)_
+An intro to the project is available on [Gwenn Le Bihan's portfolio](https://en.gwen.works/churros)_

 # Churros